abzico/androidbuildlib/README.md

 # Install

-Place `androidbuildlib` at your executable path i.e. `/usr/local/bin/`.
+Place `androidbuildlib` at your executable path i.e. `/usr/local/bin/` or even sym-link it as per your convenient.
 Then you're ready to use it.

 # How to use